JohnIrle/JohnIrle/README.md

 ### I'm a computer science Graduate student with an emphasis in software development.

-### I like to develope for the web with MongoDB, Express, React, and Node sometimes with Typescript and Graphql.
+### I like to develop for the web with MongoDB, Express, React, and Node sometimes with Typescript and Graphql.